holdgh/ApeRAG/README.md

 ### Getting Started with Kubernetes

 ApeRAG can be deployed to a Kubernetes cluster using the provided Helm chart.

-1.  **Prerequisites**:
+This guide focuses on deploying the necessary databases using KubeBlocks and then deploying the ApeRAG application.

+**Phase 1: Deploying Databases with KubeBlocks**

+ApeRAG relies on several databases (PostgreSQL, Redis, Qdrant, Elasticsearch, Neo4j).
+The scripts in the `deploy/databases/` directory leverage [KubeBlocks](https://kubeblocks.io/) to simplify the deployment and management of these stateful services on Kubernetes.

+1.  **Prerequisites for Database Deployment**:
-    *   A running Kubernetes cluster.
+    *   A running Kubernetes cluster (e.g., Minikube, EKS, GKE, AKS).
-    *   `kubectl` configured to connect to your cluster.
+    *   `kubectl` installed and configured to connect to your cluster.
-    *   Helm v3 installed.
+    *   Helm v3+ installed.

-2.  **Configure Databases**:
+2.  **Configure Target Databases**:
-    ApeRAG requires several databases (PostgreSQL, Redis, Qdrant, Elasticsearch, Neo4j).
-You can use existing managed database services or deploy them in your Kubernetes cluster.
-    Scripts for deploying databases using KubeBlocks are provided in the `deploy/databases/` directory.
-    *   Modify `deploy/databases/00-config.sh` to enable the databases you want to deploy.
+    Edit the `deploy/databases/00-config.sh` script.
+Set the corresponding environment variable to `true` for each database you intend to deploy.
+For example:
-    *   Run `deploy/databases/01-create-all-cluster.sh` to create the database clusters.
-    *   Run `deploy/databases/02-install-database.sh` to wait for databases to be ready and install necessary configurations.
+    ```bash
+    ENABLE_POSTGRESQL=true
+    ENABLE_REDIS=true
+    ENABLE_QDRANT=true
+    ENABLE_ELASTICSEARCH=true # Optional, for hybrid search
+    ENABLE_NEO4J=true       # Optional, for graph knowledge
+    ENABLE_MONGODB=false    # Example: Not enabling MongoDB
+    ```
+    By default, scripts will operate in the `rag` namespace.
+You can change the `NAMESPACE` variable in `00-config.sh` if needed.

+3.  **Prepare Environment & Install KubeBlocks Add-ons**:
+    This script performs pre-checks, adds the KubeBlocks Helm repository, and installs necessary KubeBlocks components and add-ons for the selected databases.
+    ```bash
+    bash ./deploy/databases/01-prepare.sh
+    ```

+4.  **(Optional) Customize Database Instance Settings**:
+    Before deploying the actual database clusters, you can customize their configurations (like version, replicas, CPU/memory, storage) by editing the respective `values.yaml` files located within each database subdirectory (e.g., `deploy/databases/postgresql/values.yaml`, `deploy/databases/redis/values.yaml`, etc.).

+5.  **Install Database Clusters**:
+    This script deploys the database clusters you configured in `00-config.sh` into your Kubernetes cluster using KubeBlocks.
+    ```bash
+    bash ./deploy/databases/02-install-database.sh
+    ```
+    Monitor the status of the database pods.
+It might take a few minutes for all services to become ready, especially if images need to be pulled.
+    ```bash
+    kubectl get clusters -n rag # Or your configured namespace
+    kubectl get pods -n rag     # Or your configured namespace
+    ```
+    Wait until all relevant pods are in the `Running` state.

+**Phase 2: Deploying ApeRAG Application**

+Once the databases are running and accessible within your Kubernetes cluster:

-3.  **Configure ApeRAG Helm Chart**:
+1.  **Configure ApeRAG Helm Chart**:
     The Helm chart for ApeRAG is located in `deploy/aperag/`.
     *   Review and customize the `deploy/aperag/values.yaml` file.
-Pay close attention to:
-        *   Database connection details (PostgreSQL, Redis, Elasticsearch, Neo4j, Qdrant).
-Ensure these point to your deployed databases.
-If you used the scripts in `deploy/databases/`, the default values might work but always verify.
-        *   Image repository and tags for `aperag` and `aperag-frontend` if you are using a private registry or specific versions.
-        *   Resource requests and limits for various components (`django`, `celery-worker`, `frontend`, etc.).
-        *   Ingress configuration if you want to expose ApeRAG externally.
+Crucially, ensure the database connection details (hostnames, ports, credentials) correctly point to the services created by KubeBlocks in the previous phase.
+The default service names in `values.yaml` often align with KubeBlocks conventions (e.g., `pg-cluster-postgresql-postgresql` for PostgreSQL in the `rag` namespace), but always verify.
+    *   Consult the `deploy/databases/README.md` for guidance on how to retrieve credentials (e.g., from Kubernetes Secrets) for the KubeBlocks-managed databases and configure them in `deploy/aperag/values.yaml` or via secrets referenced by the Helm chart.
-        *   Any other application-specific configurations like `AUTH_TYPE`, `OBJECT_STORE_TYPE`, etc.
+    *   Adjust other settings as needed: image repositories/tags, resource limits, ingress rules, `AUTH_TYPE`, `OBJECT_STORE_TYPE`, etc.

-4.  **Deploy ApeRAG**:
+2.  **Deploy ApeRAG**:
-    Once the `values.yaml` is configured, deploy ApeRAG using Helm:
+    Deploy ApeRAG using the configured Helm chart:
     ```bash
-    helm install <release-name> ./deploy/aperag -n <namespace> --create-namespace
+    helm install <release-name> ./deploy/aperag -n <target-namespace-for-aperag> --create-namespace
     ```
-    Replace `<release-name>` with your desired release name (e.g., `aperag`) and `<namespace>` with the target namespace.
+    Replace `<release-name>` (e.g., `aperag`) and `<target-namespace-for-aperag>` (this can be the same as the database namespace, e.g., `rag`, or different).

-5.  **Access ApeRAG**:
+3.  **Access ApeRAG**:
-    After deployment, the method to access ApeRAG depends on your service and ingress configuration.
-If using an Ingress controller, you would access it via the configured host.
-If using NodePort or LoadBalancer services, you would use the respective IP and port.
+    The access method depends on your Kubernetes service type (e.g., LoadBalancer, NodePort) and Ingress configuration within the `deploy/aperag/values.yaml` file.
+If using an Ingress, access ApeRAG via the configured hostname.
+Otherwise, use the external IP and port of the relevant service.

+For detailed instructions on managing the KubeBlocks-deployed databases (connecting, uninstalling), refer to `deploy/databases/README.md`.

 ### Getting Started with Docker Compose